daelsepara/machine-learning-r/README.md

 ## Features ##

-- normalize all features of X is an (m x n) matrix: m-examples with n-features (featureNormalize)
+- normalize all features of X[m, n]: m-examples with n-features (featureNormalize)

 ## Principal Component Analysis ##